 I grew up in the suburbs of Ottawa.
 If you know anything about Canadian cities, you might know that Ottawa isn’t known for being especially exciting.
 In fact, it usually doesn’t even make the cut for a stopover when visitors drive through it to go from Montreal to Toronto.
-Sorry Ottawa folks!
+Sorry, Ottawa folks!

 I love how beautiful and green my dear Ottawa region is, but besides that, it just never felt like a good fit for me to call home.
-(I say this without a smidgen of judgement towards anyone who is strong and brave enough to confront those frigid winter months on a yearly basis.)
+(I say this without a smidgen of judgment towards anyone who is strong and brave enough to confront those frigid winter months on a yearly basis.)

 So, as soon as I finished my studies, I was out.
 I was ready to live abroad and get to know the world.

-Although my first attempt to leave went horribly wrong (I’ll save that story for another time), it didn’t take me long to pick myself back up again, and try again.
+Although my first attempt to leave went horribly wrong (I’ll save that story for another time), it didn’t take me long to pick myself back up again and try again.

 Attempt number 2 stuck!

-I love to explore, learn and throw myself into new contexts, so I took advantage of feeling rootless and free, and wandered around a bit.
+I love to explore, learn, and throw myself into new contexts, so I took advantage of feeling rootless and free and wandered around a bit.